-Your Local Government Pension Scheme (LGPS) benefits become due at your normal pension age.
+Your LGPS benefits become due at your normal pension age.
 In the LGPS this is the same as your State Pension age.
 This is known as normal retirement.
-You can, however, choose to retire and take your LGPS pension at any time from age 55 to 75.
-Although, you must have been in the scheme for two years.
+When you reach your normal pension age, we'll write to you to let you know you can take your benefits unreduced.